 Day 1: Your Journey Begins

-Board your overnight flight to Europe (not included).Day 2: Welcome to Barcelona.
+Board your overnight flight to Europe (please ask about our great deals).Day 2: Welcome to Paris.

 All prices are per person, double occupancy, subject to availability and are quoted in U.S. Dollars.
 These pages are not endorsed or supported by the tour

 operator in any way.
 All information presented is based on promotional material

 provided by the tour operator.
 All prices, itineraries, accommodations and dates

 are subject to change without notice and at any time by the tour operators.